ApocalypseCalculator/competitive/README.md

 # competitive

-My own solutions to competitive programming problems
+My own solutions to competitive programming problems (and others with credits where appropriate)

 Trying to do C++ :weary: